keys-pub/website/docs/cli/auth.md

 # Auth

-By default, clients must be authorized to use the service.
-This prevents other programs on your system from accessing the service without permission.
+By default, clients must be authorized with a token to use the local keysd service.

+For more details on how auth works, see [specs/auth](../specs/auth.md).

 ## `keys auth`

 The first time you run `keys auth`, it will ask you to setup a password.
+Running `keys auth` gives you a token which is available for the life of the local service process.

 ```shell
 keys auth